dcm4che/dcm4chee-arr/INSTALL.md

 Initial Database Population
 -------------------
-After building the source, an initial database population can be done using the generated DDL file in the following directory [dcm4chee-arr-cdi/dcm4chee-arr-entities/target/] the file will have the following name create-table-${db}.ddl with ${db} as suffix signifying database used (this is just a maven filter) ie. if you build for oracle it will be create-table-oracle.ddl
+After building the source, an initial database population can be done using the generated DDL file in the following directory [dcm4chee-arr-cdi/dcm4chee-arr-entities/target/] or in the assembly zip sql folder, the file will have the following name create-table-${db}.ddl with ${db} as suffix signifying database used (this is just a maven filter) ie. if you build for oracle it will be create-table-oracle.ddl

 Initialize Database
 -------------------